oracle/vagrant-projects/OCNE/README.md

 This Vagrant project will deploy and configure the following components:

-- One or more master nodes (one by default, 3 in HA mode)
+- One or more control plane nodes (one by default, 3 in HA mode)
 - One or more worker nodes (2 by default)
-- An optional operator node for the Oracle Cloud Native Environment Platform API Server and Platform CLI tool (default is to install these components on the first master node)
+- An optional operator node for the Oracle Cloud Native Environment Platform API Server and Platform CLI tool (default is to install these components on the first control plane node)

-If you enable multiple master nodes, an operator node is automatically deployed to provide egress routing for the cluster.
+If you enable multiple control plane nodes, an operator node is automatically deployed to provide egress routing for the cluster.

-All master and worker nodes will have the Oracle Cloud Native Environment Platform Agent installed and configured to communicate with the Platform API Server on the operator node.
+All control plane and worker nodes will have the Oracle Cloud Native Environment Platform Agent installed and configured to communicate with the Platform API Server on the operator node.